IBM/serverless-language-translation/README.md

 }'
 ```

 As soon as this command is published, we should be able to see a series of actions and triggers being called in the Cloud Functions logs.
-These logs can be viewed by visiting (https://console.bluemix.net/openwhisk/dashboard)[https://console.bluemix.net/openwhisk/dashboard] or by running `bx wsk activation poll` in a separate tab.
+These logs can be viewed by visiting [https://console.bluemix.net/openwhisk/dashboard](https://console.bluemix.net/openwhisk/dashboard) or by running `bx wsk activation poll` in a separate tab.

 ### 6. Deploy UI

 If all you need is the server side logic, you can stop here.
 But optionally, you can deploy the UI provided by https://github.com/IBM/language-translation-ui.
-Be sure to source the `cfcreds.env` file beforehand, as the UI expects the `IOT_ORG_ID`, `IOT_DEVICE_TYPE`, `IOT_DEVICE_ID`, `IOT_AUTH_TOKEN`, and `IOT_API_TOKEN` values
+Be sure to source the `cfcreds.env` file beforehand, as the UI expects the `IOT_ORG_ID`, `IOT_DEVICE_TYPE`, `IOT_DEVICE_ID`, `IOT_AUTH_TOKEN`, and `IOT_API_TOKEN` values to be set as environment variables

 ```
 git clone https://github.com/IBM/language-translation-ui